nimrody15/ec2-scheduler/README.md

 **That's it, you'r all set!** Instances will be powered on and off according to your tags

+## Read Before Running The Solution

-**NOTE** The solution affecting only Instances With PowerOff/PowerOn tags, Instances without these tags are not affected
+1. The solution affecting only Instances With PowerOff/PowerOn tags, Instances without these tags are not affected

-**Also Note**, The Tags for PowerOn/PowerOff Should be in GMT time
+2. The Tags for PowerOn/PowerOff Should be in GMT time

-**Optional** If you want all untagged Instances to power off (not related to PowerOff tag) every day at specific time, insert the time you want the Instances to be shut down and a Lambda will do the rest.
+3. If you want all untagged Instances to power off (not related to PowerOff tag) every day at specific time, insert the time you want the Instances to be shut down and a Lambda will do the rest.
 If you don't, clear the field and the Lambda wont be triggered.
+**Important** If you Don't want the End Of Day solution and you don't clear the input field - ALL INSTANCES WILL BE SHUT DOWN.

-If you want to keep instances on add the below tag:
+4. If you want to keep instances on add the below tag:

 TagName: KeepAlive
 Tag Value: true